nus-cs2103-AY2425S1/ip/docs/README.md

 #### Example:

 Suppose there were no tasks.
-Add the following:
+Add the following one at a time:

 ```
 deadline submit CS2101 homework /by 22-09-2024